clock menu more-arrow

 “The first half we played well.
 I thought our energy, the commitment, the discipline was good in the first half,” added Olsen.
 “The second half, it’s a different ball game.
 Things are more simple in how we go about the game.
 It took guts.
 The guys dug in.”

-Instead of capitulating though, United kept their composure.
+Instead of capitulating though, United kept their composure, and frustrated the Reds the rest of the game.

 “First of all, I think it’s not the result we deserved today.
-Even in the second half, they had a lot of the ball, a lot of possession, but they didn’t create [anything] in front of our goal,” midfielder Marcelo Sarvas said in the post game press conference.
+Even in the second half, they had a lot of the ball, a lot of possession, but they didn’t create nothing in front of our goal,” midfielder Marcelo Sarvas said in the post game press conference.
 “It was crosses, but everyone was in good positions, doing their job.
-Closing space, if someone was out of position, the other one was working [to cover].
+Closing space, if someone was out of position, the other one was working.
 I think the discipline, the commitment, was the key in the game.”

 “Everyone knew their job defensively.
 Everyone was clicked in, communicating, and helped each other,” Opare said.
 “We tried to be as compact as possible, and force them out wide.
 I think everyone understood that game plan.
 It was a team effort.”

-Over the course of 90 minutes, United allowed just two shots on target, both of which were Bill Hamid saves on Sebastian Giovinco in the first half.
+Over the course of 90 minutes, United allowed just two shots on target, both of which Bill Hamid saved from Sebastian Giovinco in the first half.
 So the fact that United couldn’t get out of RFK Stadium with three points, despite playing with 10 men for 46 minutes, adds an element of disappointment to the result.

 “It’s easy for us to feel unfortunate this year.
 It’s not what we’re about right now.
 It stacks up.
 A red card, an own goal.
 Each game has it’s own story,” said Olsen.
 “So what?
 What are you going to do about it?
 What’s your response to all of this?”